-3. (-10 to 0 points) Describe any negative externalities created by the project and measures that will be taken to mitigate them.
-Negative externalities can result in a reduction in points, but mitigation of externalities can offset reductions.
+b. (-10 to 0 points) Describe any negative impacts to low-income populations, people of color, children, people with disabilities, and the elderly created by the project, along with measures that will be taken to mitigate them.
+Negative impacts that are not adequately mitigated can result in a reduction in points.

 Below is a list of negative impacts.
-(Negative impacts can occur during construction/ implementation) Note that this is not an exhaustive list.
+Note that this is not an exhaustive list.

-- Increased difficulty in street crossing caused by increased roadway width, increased traffic speed, wider turning radii, or other elements that negatively impact pedestrian access. - Increased noise. - Decreased pedestrian access through sidewalk removal / narrowing, placement of barriers along the walking path, increase in auto-oriented curb cuts, etc. - Project elements that are detrimental to location-based air quality by increasing stop/start activity at intersections, creating vehicle idling areas, directing an increased number of vehicles to a particular point, etc. - Increased speed and/or "cut-through" traffic. - Removed or diminished safe bicycle access. - Inclusion of some other barrier to access to jobs and other destinations. - Displacement of residents and businesses. - Construction/implementation impacts such as dust; noise; reduced access for travelers and to businesses; disruption of utilities; and eliminated street crossings.
-These tend to be temporary. - Other
+- Increased difficulty in street crossing caused by increased roadway width, increased traffic speed, wider turning radii, or other elements that negatively impact pedestrian access. - Increased noise. - Decreased pedestrian access through sidewalk removal / narrowing, placement of barriers along the walking path, increase in auto-oriented curb cuts, etc. - Project elements that are detrimental to location-based air quality by increasing stop/start activity at intersections, creating vehicle idling areas, directing an increased number of vehicles to a particular point, etc. - Increased speed and/or "cut-through" traffic. - Removed or diminished safe bicycle access. - Inclusion of some other barrier to access to jobs and other destinations. - Displacement of residents and businesses. - Mitigation of temporary construction/implementation impacts such as dust; noise; reduced access for travelers and to businesses; disruption of utilities; and eliminated street crossings. - Other - 3.
+Sub-measure: Bonus Points (0 to 25 points) Those projects that score at least 80% of the maximum total points available through measures A and B will be awarded bonus points based on the geographic location of the project.
+These points will be assigned as follows, based on the highest-scoring geography the project contacts: - a.
+25 points to projects within an Area of Concentrated Poverty with 50% or more people of color - b.
+20 points to projects within an Area of Concentrated Poverty - c.
+15 points to projects within census tracts with the percent of population in poverty or population of color above the regional average percent - d.
+10 points for all other areas